-The Africana Studies major and minor consist of course sequences and concentrations within an interdisciplinary curriculum (including history, political science, literature, cultural studies, psychology, social science, religion and others) that provide students with intellectual training in understanding and analyzing both the broad range of the African-American experience in the United States and issues of the African diaspora.
+The Africana Studies major and minor consist of course sequences and concentrations within an interdisciplinary curriculum (including history, political science, literature, cultural studies, psychology, social science, urban education, religion and others) that provide students with intellectual training in understanding and analyzing both the broad range of the African-American experience in the United States and issues of the African diaspora.
 The department encompasses university-trained social scientists and humanists from the major academic disciplines.
 For more information, please visit the Africana Studies department website.

 Seeking academic advisement is essential to academic success and timely graduation.
-Students are required to regularly meet with the department’s designated advisors, as well as attend mandatory advisement workshops in the Fall and Spring semesters.
-Undergraduate advisors are Aimee Glocke, Cedric Hackett and Marquita Gammage.
-Contact the department for an appointment.
-Additional academic advisement is also available to students through the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
+Academic advisement is available to students through the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
 Please call (818) 677-2658 to schedule an appointment.

-After graduating, Africana Studies majors have attended law school or graduate schools in various fields.
-Many become teachers, social workers, entrepreneurs, government employees or work in media and entertainment fields.
-Typical immediate employment options for Africana Studies graduates include social media managers, museum directors, publishing editors, urban planners, community development program directors or assistants, researchers, bank tellers and/or managerial trainees, retail sales associates, K-12 teachers, graduate school instructors and/or research assistants and more.
+After graduating, Africana Studies majors have attended law school or graduate schools in various academic fields.
+Many become educators, social workers, entrepreneurs, and government employees or work in media and entertainment fields.
+Typical immediate employment options for Africana Studies graduates include social media managers, museum directors, publishing editors, urban planners, community development program directors or assistants, researchers, managerial trainees, retail sales associates, K-12 teachers, graduate school instructors and/or research assistants and more.
 For additional information regarding Africana Studies-related career options, consult the Africana Studies department.

 Clubs and Societies

 Africana Studies faculty work with and/or advise various student organizations, including:

 - Black Leadership Council (BLC)